 – Avoid sugary drinks such as soft drinks, juices, sugar water, and honey-infused water for your infant.

 – Never coat a child’s drink bottle or pacifier with sugars including honey, jam, or any other sweet substances.

 To learn more about baby bottle tooth decay, or to schedule an appointment with your child’s pediatrician at Victoria Pediatric Dental & Orthodontics, call our pediatric office in Victoria, TX at (361) 433-4704.
-Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama and our entire team want to ensure your child’s oral health is shining for years to come.
+Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi and our entire team want to ensure your child’s oral health is shining for years to come.